yunaranyancat/musubi/_posts/2019-09-15-OSCP_Review.md

 Some of you might find that using Metasploit would be rewarding, however that wasn't my case.

 12 hours passed and I have rooted all of the machines except for one machine, which was one of the highest points machine and I only got a normal user shell (low privilege).
-Since I was very frustrated that my exploits didn't work + I'm so tired and sleepy (I only slept for 3 hours in total during my exam day ; **1 hour** during the midnight, **1 hour** during the early morning and another **1 hour** in the evening), I went into ~~rage~~ script kiddie mode.
+Since I was very frustrated that my exploits didn't work + I'm so tired and sleepy (I have only slept for 3 hours in total during my exam day ; **1 hour** during the midnight, **1 hour** during the early morning and another **1 hour** in the evening), I went into ~~rage~~ script kiddie mode.

 ![noob](/musubi/assets/oscp/noob.jpeg)

-I upgraded my shell into a Meterpreter session hoping that **local exploit suggester** in Metasploit would work.
+I then upgraded my shell into a Meterpreter session hoping that **local exploit suggester** in Metasploit would work.
 However, I found nothing.
 Nothing at all.
-Not even a tiny bit of clue popped up after I used my supposedly Metasploit "allowance" .
+Not even a tiny bit of clue popped up after I have used my supposedly Metasploit "allowance" .
 Then I realized that I forgot to do something, one of the most important things to do for everyone especially for those who are taking the exam; **I FORGOT TO TAKE A REST**.

 ![meterpreter](/musubi/assets/oscp/meterpreter.jpeg)